 To improve consistency an annotator can use a controlled vocabulary (CV).
 From a CV an entry can be selected that serves as annotation value.
 Sometimes, however, it is not immediately clear what CV entry should be selected given a certain media fragment.
-In that case looking up a proposed annotation in a relevant
+In that case looking up a proposed annotation in a relevant lexicon could help to make a decision.
+ELAN enables the user to perform lookups in lexicons through the following steps:

 - 1. Set up a new Lexicon Service (see Section 2.7.1). - 2.
-Enhance a Linguistic Type so that it's tiers can do a lexicon lookup (sec Section 2.7.2). - 3.
+Enhance a Tier Type so that it's tiers can do a lexicon lookup (sec Section 2.7.2). - 3.
 Perform the lookup (see Section 2.7.3).